Croydon, Victoria: Public transport

 Croydon railway station is on the Lilydale railway line and is in Public Transport Victoria ticketing Zone 2.
 The station has ramp access on the Main Street side, or City side and is less than a five-minute walk from Main Street.

+As of March 2024, the station is closed and works in progress to remove the Coolstore Road level crossing as part of the Victoria State Government's Level Crossing Removal Project.

 The bus and rail interchange has a number of buses servicing the surrounding suburbs, which can be found on either side of the Croydon railway station:

-380 (loop service) Ringwood – Croydon via Croydon Hills (every day).
-Operated by Kinetic Melbourne.

-380 (loop service) Ringwood – Croydon via Ringwood East (every day).
-Operated by Kinetic Melbourne.